malaise/ada/README.txt

 The graphical library is based on X11 and needs:

-* the X11 developpement package,
+* the X11 development package,
+* the XPM development package,
 * the font packages 75dpi and 100dpi and the corresponding transcoded (from ISO 10646-1) versions.